peterheard01/TicTacToeByTdd/README.md

 # TicTacToeByTdd

 A TDD Exercise for the Tic Tac Toe game.
-An example of clean code and SOLID.
+An example of clean code.